lpacher/phd/labs/lab5/README.md

 Compile a new **Phase-Locked Loop (PLL)** core using the **Vivado IP flow** in order to **fine-tune** the clock fed to internal logic starting from the available **on-board 100 MHz clock**.
+Additionally, we use the PLL to **double the clock frequency** up to 200 MHz as an example of **frequency-synthesis** capabilities of the PLL.
+A simple multiplexer is then used to switch between 100 MHz and 200 MHz fed to the core logic.

 <span>&#8226;</span> As a first step copy from the `.solutions/` directory the following Tcl script :